Book cover

 }

-Note that f was moved from class A to class B. However, in A, we left a version of the method that simply forwards the call to B. That’s why the Client class didn’t need updates.
+Note that f was moved from class A to class B. However, in class A, we left a version of the method that simply forwards the call to B. Thus, the Client class doesn’t require any updates.

-When they occur in the same hierarchy of classes, Move Method receives special names.
-For example, when we move a method from a subclass to a superclass, it is called Pull Up Method.
-To illustrate, suppose the same f method is implemented in subclasses B1 and B2.
-Thus, this duplicated implementation can be avoided by pulling up each implementation to the superclass A, as shown next.
+When the Move Method refactorings occur within the same hierarchy of classes, they receive special names.
+For example, when we move a method from a subclass to a superclass, it is called a Pull Up Method.
+To illustrate, consider a scenario where the same method f is implemented in subclasses B1 and B2.
+In this case, we can avoid the duplicated implementation by pulling up each implementation to the superclass A, as shown below.

 Pull Up Method

-Conversely, when a method is moved down the classes hierarchy, that is, from a superclass to a subclass, we say a Push Down Method was performed.
-For instance, despite being implemented in superclass A, a method f might be of interest to only one subclass, let’s call it B1.
-Therefore, we can push down its implementation to B1, as shown next.
+Conversely, when a method is moved down the class hierarchy, from a superclass to a subclass, we call it a Push Down Method refactoring.
+For instance, if a method f is implemented in superclass A, but it is relevant to only one subclass, say B1, we can push down its implementation to B1, as shown in the following figure.

 Push Down Method

-To conclude, refactoring operations can be done in sequence.
-For example, consider the following class A with a method f:
+To conclude, refactoring operations can be performed in sequence.
+For example, consider class A with a method f:

 class A {